 With 3,900 undergraduates, PC is just minutes from downtown Providence, one of the country's most dynamic cities.
 Its close-knit community fosters a culture of participation and service where 95 percent of students live on the scenic campus or within a short walk.
 Consistently ranked among the top five in its U.S. News & World Report peer group, Providence College is noted for first-year retention and graduation rates that rank among the highest in the country, along with a low student-to-faculty ratio.

 With pride it is heritage, PC looks forward with high aspirations.
 Its strategic plan defines a second century where the college's Catholic and Dominican mission supports enhanced academic excellence, greater community diversity, programming that prepares graduates for professional and personal success, and operational practices that will assure sustained distinction.
 This bold plan, and aggressive approach to continued facilities upgrades, and an undeniable community spirit all point to one certainty: Providence College's brightest days are just ahead.

 |Religious affiliation||Roman Catholic|

-When applying to Providence College, it's important to note the application deadline is January 15, and the early action deadline is November 1.
+When applying to Providence College, it's important to note the application deadline is January 15, and the early action deadline and the early decision deadline are November 1 and December 1, respectively.
 Scores for either the ACT or SAT test are due February 15.
 The application fee at Providence College is $55.
-It is more selective, with an acceptance rate of 60.6 percent.
+It is more selective, with an acceptance rate of 61 percent and an early acceptance rate of 64.9 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.